jumboduck/CV-Builder/README.md

 ### Save Function

 Any changes made to the cv or its theme can be saved to be updated at a later time.
-Its content can also be reset if a user wishes to restart from scratch.
 When saved, the content of the page generates a JSON object which is saved to local storage.
 The theme chosen by the user is also saved to local storage.
 Upon reload of the page, the saved data and theme are automatically displayed on the page.
 If no information is found in local storage, a default CV will be displayed.

 ### Download as PDF

 The CV builder uses html2pdf.js to convert the content of the CV into a PDF document, that can be downloaded to the user's device.

+### Reset

+A reset button at the bottom of the page enables the user to reset the CV's content and themes to their default values, and to clear the local storage.
+The user has to confirm the reset in a modal window before the content is set back to default.

 ### Mobile Friendly